shuozhixu/Modelling_2024/README.md

 		Atoms # atomic

-Then build MoNbTa with CSRO by running hybrid molecular dynamics (MD) and Monte Carlo (MC) simulations using `lmp_mdmc.in`, `data.Mo`, and `CrMoNbTaVW_Xu2022.eam.alloy`.

-By default, in `lmp_mdmc.in`, the two numbers at the end of lines 10 and 11 are 0.021 and -0.32, respectively.
-They are the chemical potential difference between Co and Ni, and that between Cr and Ni, respectively, in CoCrNi.
-Here, the two numbers need to be modified because MoNbTa is being studied.

-How are they determined?
-Follow the procedure described in Section B.2 of [this paper](https://doi.org/10.1016/j.actamat.2019.12.031).
-Each LAMMPS simulation will create a series of `mc.*.dump` files and eventually three `data.MoNbTa_CSRO_*` files.

-Use OVITO to check the file `data.MoNbTa_CSRO_HT` to see if the three elements are almost equal-molar.
-If they are far from equal-molar, cancel the job (if it is still running), modify the two numbers in lines 10 and 11 of `lmp_mdmc.in`, and run the simulation again.
-Iteratively adjust the two numbers until the structure in `data.MoNbTa_CSRO_HT` is almost equal-molar.
-Note that it does not have to be exactly equal-molar.
+Next, run a hybrid MC/MC simulation in variance constrained semi-grand canonical (VC-SGC) ensemble using `lmp_vcsgc.in`, `data.Mo`, and `CrMoNbTaVW_Xu2022.eam.alloy`.

-Once the two chemical potential differences are identified, change the temperature in line 2 from `1500` to `300`.
-Then redo the calculation, which will eventually produce a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.
+Once the simulation is finished, you will find a file `data.MoNbTa_CSRO`, which is the CSRO structure annealed at 300 K, and a file `cn.out`.

 You can also check whether the potential energy converges to a constant.
 For that, plot a curve with `pe` as the _y_ axis and `step` as the _x_ axis.
 You can find `pe` and `step` in the log file; only use the data in the first run.
 The curve may look like Figure 1(a) of [this paper](https://doi.org/10.1073/pnas.1808660115), which is for CoCrNi.